Ranim-94/Cpp_programming/README.md

 ### Web Resources

 - [studyplan](https://www.studyplan.dev/)
-  -nice website, contains for all C++ and gamedev using SDL2 also -nicely structured, and organized
+  - nicely structured, and organized for each topic with some samples code
+    - and straightforward
+  - also some gamedev using SDL

 ### More Formal Resources